Degrassi Talks

 Degrassi Talks is a Canadian non-fiction documentary television miniseries and part of the Degrassi franchise created by Linda Schuyler and Kit Hood.
-Running six episodes from February 29 to March 30, 1992, it revolved around six actors from Degrassi Junior High and Degrassi High taking the role of journalists, interviewing teenagers across Canada about various topics that had been addressed in the series including abuse, substance addiction, homophobia, and teenage pregnancy.
-The series also included man-on-the-street interviews as well as statistics on screen.
+Running six episodes from February 29 to March 30, 1992, it featured actors from Degrassi Junior High and Degrassi High taking the role of journalists and conducting interviews with other teenagers and young adults across Canada on various topics addressed by the series such as abuse, substance addiction, homophobia, and teenage pregnancy.
+It combined candid and man-on-the-street interviews as well as relevant archive footage from the television series and on-screen statistics.
+Each episode was hosted by an actor whose character had some relation to the focused subject.

 The theme song was composed by actors Stacie Mistysyn and Keith White.
-Coinciding with the series, companion books based on the episodes were released by Boardwalk Books, with interviews of the actors as introductions.
+Companion books based on each episode were also published by Boardwalk Books, prefaced with biographical interviews of the actor who presented the original episode.
 The show received critical acclaim, but proved less popular with teenage viewers, who felt the information provided to be redundant and at times perpetuating certain stereotypes.
+Broadcast after the television movie School's Out but filmed before, it was the last Degrassi series until the franchise was revived in 2001 with Degrassi: The Next Generation.

 Premise and production

 Degrassi actors Rebecca Haines (Kathleen), Neil Hope (Wheels), Pat Mastroianni (Joey), Stacie Mistysyn (Caitlin), Siluck Saysanasy (Yick), and Amanda Stepto (Spike) travelled around Canada to discuss health and social issues with other teenagers.

 Degrassi Talks was created by Linda Schuyler and Kit Hood.
 The series was funded by the ministry of then Health Minister Benoît Bouchard, who contributed $300,000 to the development of the series.

 Promotion began for the series as early as November 1990, with an extensive transit and flyer ad campaign.
 Following this, a toll-free number was advertised.
 Five hundred teenagers called, of which most of the forty seen in the series were selected to be interviewed on camera.
 Each episode was hosted by an actor from the series whose character experienced the issue discussed.
 The cast members were put through production workshops and taught how to handle video equipment.
 The filming of the show took place in early-mid 1991, shortly before principal photography began on the telemovie School's Out.

 The actors conducted interviews across the country, staging both candid and man-on-the-street interviews in a journalistic fashion. and recording what Schuyler described as "miles of footage".
 The actors stopped at 26 cities, including the country's major cities as well as smaller cities such as Grand Centre in Alberta, Whitehorse in the Yukon, and Peggy's Cove in Nova Scotia.
 The show also displayed relevant clips from the Degrassi series, as well as facts and statistics on-screen.
 Schuyler said at the time that PBS, who aired Degrassi in the United States, had been interested in the series.